prabal1997/prabal1997.github.io/README.md

 ## What it does

 ## How I built it
 This project was primarily built in three major phases.
 ## Challenges I ran into

 ## Accomplishments that I'm proud of

 ## What I learned
+There was a lot that we learnt from this project.
+Firstly, we all learnt how to integrate with one another and communicate efficiently and effectively to deliver our points.
 ## What's next for test

 Format your description with Markdown.
 Here are some tips: